felixbade/assistant/README.md

 - Speak your messages using the Whisper API

 ## 👀 Hidden features
-You can open the assistant with an initial prompt if you want to make integrations into other apps.
-Example: [https://assistant.bloat.app/#q=hello%20there](https://assistant.bloat.app/#q=hello%20there)
+- You can open the assistant with an initial prompt if you want to make integrations into other apps.
+Example: [https://assistant.bloat.app/#q=hello%20there](https://assistant.bloat.app/#q=hello%20there).
+- You can change the model with ctrl+M.

 ## 💙 Contributing
 The best way to contribute is by adding feature requests and bug reports to the GitHub [issues](https://github.com/felixbade/chatgpt-web-ui/issues) – you don’t need to be a programmer for that.
 See [`CONTRIBUTING.md`](CONTRIBUTING.md) for details.